romangurevitch/ConcurrencyWorkshop/internal/pattern/README.md

 **Why Use It**:

 - **Increased Throughput**:
-    - Each stage processes data concurrently, maximizing resource utilization.
+    - Each stage processes data concurrently, maximizing resource utilisation.
 - **Modularity**:
     - Separates concerns by dividing processing into distinct stages within your application.
 - **Scalability**: